 Reducing the environmental impact is a key component of Scania’s sustainability work.
 Scania works to use resources as efficiently as possible in our operations and in our production processes.
 Scania’s strategic plan includes energy efficiency, reduction of CO2 emissions and increased recycling of waste as a natural and integral part of business.

 Efficient energy use

 It is important for Scania to have a trustworthy way of handling waste.
-Scania has decided on a new target to increase reuse and recycling within production: by 2020 we aim to reduce the amount of waste material that is not recycled by 25 percent from its level in 2015.
-To support this goal all units have studied material flows to identify ways to increase recycling of materials.
+Scania has decided on a target to increase reuse and recycling within production: by 2020 we aim to reduce the amount of waste material that is not recycled by 25 percent from its level in 2015.
+To support this target all units have studied material flows to identify ways to reduce waste and increase recycling of materials.

 Scania’s priority is to reduce the use of environmentally-hazardous chemicals, and to work responsibly with chemical management.
 Today, these chemicals are still necessary to meet the complex technical needs of modern vehicles and are currently used in production and service operations.
 Scania’s environmental policy emphasises the Precautionary Principle, which is particularly relevant for handling chemicals.

 Scania’s production processes are not water-intensive, and water is primarily used in closed systems.
 There is continuous improvement efforts to reduce water use and thereby also the management of waste water.
 Scania reviews its production facilities to identify impact in areas with limited water resources.